mklobucaric/studybuddy/UserManual.md

     - **Iterative Engagement:** Users can continue the conversation by asking additional questions, fostering an interactive learning environment.
   - **User Experience:**
     - **Streamlined Interface:** The layout is designed for ease of use, allowing users to focus on their questions and the AI's responses without distraction.
-    - **Real-time Interaction:** Questions are processed and answered in real time, offering a dynamic and responsive educational experience.
+    - **Real-time Interaction:** Questions are processed and answered in real time, offering a dynamic and responsive educational experience.<br>
    <a href="screenshots/custom_questions.jpg"><img src="screenshots/custom_questions.jpg" alt="Ask a Question Screenshot" width="100"/></a>

 ## Screenshots